-This Management's Discussion and Analysis ("MD&A") is provided by the management of Hillcrest Petroleum Ltd. ("Hillcrest" or the "Company") as at and for the six month period ended June 30, 2018.
-This MD&A should be read in conjunction with the Company's condensed interim consolidated financial statements for the six month period ended June 30, 2018 and the audited annual consolidated financial statements for the years ended December 31, 2017 and 2016 (the "Annual Financial Statements").
+This Management's Discussion and Analysis ("MD&A") is provided by the management of Hillcrest Petroleum Ltd. ("Hillcrest" or the "Company") as at and for the year ended December 31, 2018.
+This MD&A should be read in conjunction with the Company's audited annual consolidated financial statements for the years ended December 31, 2018 and 2017 (the "Annual Financial Statements").